Understanding Menstruation: A Comprehensive Guide

 Table of Contents

-Menstruation, commonly known as a period, is a natural and essential part of the reproductive cycle.
-Every month, the female body prepares for a potential pregnancy.
+Menstrual period health is a critical aspect of every woman’s reproductive journey.
+It is a natural and vital part of the female reproductive cycle.
+Each month, the body prepares for a potential pregnancy.
 If no pregnancy occurs, the uterus sheds its lining, resulting in menstrual bleeding.
-This process is a sign of health and fertility, and it’s a journey that most women embark on from puberty until menopause.
+This cycle begins from puberty and continues until menopause and is often seen as a barometer of overall health.

 What is Menstruation?